 Currencies are traded in lots – batches of currency used to standardise forex trades.
 As forex tends to move in small amounts, lots tend to be very large: a standard lot is 100,000 units of the base currency.
 So, because individual traders won’t necessarily have 100,000 pounds (or whichever currency they’re trading) to place on every trade, almost all forex trading is leveraged.

 Leverage is the means of gaining exposure to large amounts of currency without having to pay the full value of your trade upfront.
 Instead, you put down a small deposit, known as margin.
 When you close a leveraged position, your profit or loss is based on the full size of the trade.

 While that does magnify your profits, it also brings the risk of amplified losses – including losses that can exceed your margin .
-Leveraged trading therefore makes it extremely important to learn how to manage your risk.
+It is therefore extremely important to learn how to manage your risk when trading on leverage.

 What is margin in forex?

 Margin is a key part of leveraged trading.
 It is the term used to describe the initial deposit you put up to open and maintain a leveraged position.
-When you are trading forex with margin, remember that your margin requirement will change depending on your broker, and how large your trade size is.
+When you are trading forex with margin, remember that your margin requirement can change depending on your broker, and how large your trade size is.
 You may be required to deposit additional funds into your account to a leveraged position if your account balance falls below your margin requirement.
 This is known as a margin call.

 Margin is usually expressed as a percentage of the full position.
-So, a trade on EUR/GBP, for instance, might only require 1% of the total value of the position to be paid in order for it to be opened.
+So, a trade on EUR/GBP, for instance, might only require 3.33% of the total value of the position to be paid in order for it to be opened.
 So instead of depositing AUD$100,000, you’d only need to deposit AUD$3,330.
 The profit or loss on your position, however, will be calculated based on a position size of AUD$100,000.

 What is a pip in forex?